aaron-fhdo/aaron-fhdo.github.io/_news/announcement_internship.md

 related_posts: false
 ---

-Started an internship with the Cross-Domain Computing at Robert Bosch GmbH
+Started an internship with the Cross-Domain Computing Solutions at Robert Bosch GmbH